syntro-opensource/ssdev/README.md

 Welcome to the repository of the `ssdev` tool!

-`ssdev` is the culmination of several attempts to simplify development of Silverstripe-based websites or -applications.
-The primary goals were:

-* Minimal requirements (-> no managing a complete LAMP VM on the developer PC)
-* Maximal flexibility (-> enable dependencies like Elasticsearch out of the box)
-* Maximal portability

-Out of several implementations, `ssdev` was born.
-Please read this readme to get started!

 <!-- TOC depthFrom:2 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->

 - [What is `ssdev`?](#what-is-ssdev)